 This article initially focuses on how to do on-river whitewater raft repairs.
 In general having major tears professionally repaired is best so an on-river repair is typically a temporary solution.
-At the bottom of the page is information about off-river repairs.
+At the bottom of the page is information about permanent off-river repairs and professional raft repair companies.

 I’m a big fan of using Tyvek tape or Tear-Aid to make on-river repairs.
 It is quick, can be redone easily and anyone can do it.
 The materials will stay good for a long time if well stored unlike glues that go bad after a year or two.
 Plus, using tape prevents the need to expose everyone to nasty chemicals used to repair rafts.

 If you are interested in repairing an Aire Raft with 2 layers of material check out this video on how to repair both layers of an Aire Raft.

 Video: Patching Rafts with Tear Aid and Tyvek Tape